Lumi-supercomputer/lumi-userguide/docs/computing/jobs/slurm-quickstart.md

 #SBATCH --account=myAmazingProject
 ```

+!!! error "Specify the account"

-The account argument is mandatory.
-Failing to set it will cause the job to
+    The account option is mandatory.
+Failing to set it will cause the following
-be held with the reason `AssocMaxJobsLimit`.
+    error:

+    ```
+    Unable to allocate resources: Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)
+    ```

 The remaining lines specify the resources needed for the job.
 The first one is the **maximum** time your job can run.
 If your job exceeds